MoodMonitor/MoodMonitor/README.md

 # MoodMonitor

-An amateur Mood Tracker application, written in Python using module Kivy.
+An amateur Mood Tracker application, written in Python using Kivy module.
 The main goal of the project is to improve programming skills.

 ## About App